Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ### Contextual dark mode vs. dark variants

-Before v5.3.3, Boosted had dark variants for some components by applying `.{component}-dark` classes.
+Before v5.3.3, OUDS Web had dark variants for some components by applying `.{component}-dark` classes.
 These classes don't exist anymore and have been replaced by contextual dark mode.
 This means that all components will automatically switch to dark mode when the `data-bs-theme` attribute is set to `dark` on the parent element or the component itself.

 ## Example